Access Database Normalisation levels 1, 2, 3; geting normal about it!

 Note: Sometimes violating this level of database normalisation regarding calculated fields can be a good balance between performance and usability.

 Having the ‘Order Total’ stored as a real field can help with the design process for queries, forms and reports as it can reduce the need to have multiple tables in a relationship making it easier for development.
 Don’t get too wrapped up with the theory.
 Try and achieve to get to a database normalisation of level three as it makes common sense when designing tables and fields.
 There are higher levels (four and five) which must have the previous levels enforced first as each level follows on in the hierarchy.
 If you feel there are inadequacies with the first three levels, then take to the next level (which is not covered here – search the web!)
 Finally, remember the main normalisation objective.
-I found an article that I came across many years ago which emphasized these rules which keeps all the theory in perspective…
+I found an article that I came across many years ago which emphasised these rules which keeps all the theory in perspective…

 “The key, the whole key, and nothing but the key, so help me Codd.”